orewaee/embroidery/README.md

 You can deploy database in any way convenient for you, for example, use Docker for this.
 In the `deploy` dir there is a config file `docker-compose.yml`.

+## Routes

+At the moment, only two routes are provided to receive data:

+- `GET /designs` - returns a list of visible designs along with their ids, names, and tags.
+- `GET /design/{id}` - returns an image byte array with content type `image/jpeg`.